sreemoyee-chatterjee9/ADVANCED-PHYSICAL-DESIGN/README.md

 Following are the components, that can be implemented once and instantiated multiple times as per requirements:

-Memory, Clock-Gating Cells, Comparator, MUX
+Memory, Clock-Gating Cells, Comparator, MUX.

 - The arrangements of these IP's in a chip is referred to as Floor-Planning.

 - These IP's have user-defined locations, and they are placed on the chip before automated placement and routing, hence, called pre-placed cells.

- De-coupling Capacitors
+**De-coupling Capacitors**

 Pre-Placed cells are surrounded by the de-coupling capacitors.
 A decoupling capacitor, also referred to as a bypass capacitor, acts as a kind of energy reservoir.
 When a decoupling capacitor is in place, it will do one of two things:

  1. If the input voltage drops, then a decoupling capacitor will be able to provide enough power to an IC to keep the voltage stable.